leifbr/f5certlabs/docs/class2/module12/lab1.rst

 Yes the web site work, the client IP was 10.1.20.245 SNAT because the 10.1.20.240 address is not part of the tg-2.
-The ftp site did NOT work because it’s SNAT pool IP is not part of the tg-2 traffic group
+The ftp site did NOT work because it's SNAT pool IP is not part of the tg-2 traffic group

 *Q4.
 Did it work now?*